-Agent programming languages such as Golog [Levesque et al., 1997] and Flux [Thielscher, 2005] employ actions whose effects are defined in a logic-based calculus to describe and implement the behaviour of intelligent agents.
-In the socalled progression approach, the agent starts with a (possibly incomplete) description of the initial state of the world.
+Agent programming languages such as Golog [16] and Flux [24] employ actions whose effects are defined in a logic-based calculus to describe and implement the behaviour of intelligent agents.
+In the so-called progression approach, the agent starts with a (possibly incomplete) description of the initial state of the world.
 When an action is performed, it updates this description to take into account the effects of this action.
 Reasoning about the description of the current state of the world is then, for example, used in the control structures of the agent program to decide which action to apply.
 The calculi underlying Golog and Flux (situation calculus and fluent calculus, respectively) employ full first-order predicate logic, which makes the computation of exact updates as well as the use of decision procedures for reasoning about descriptions of the state of the world impossible.
-To overcome this problem, recent papers [Baader et al., 2005; Liu et al., 2006] have proposed to employ a decidable Description Logic (DL) [Baader et al., 2003] in place of full first-order predicate logic.
+To overcome this problem, recent papers [6, 17] have proposed to employ a decidable Description Logic (DL) [4] in place of full first-order predicate logic.
 In particular, states of the world are then described using a DL ABox.
-In [Liu et al., 2006], a method for updating DL ABoxes has been developed, and in [Drescher and Thielscher, 2007] it was shown that this notion of an update conforms with the semantics employed by Golog and Flux.
+In [17], a method for updating DL ABoxes has been developed, and in [13] it was shown that this notion of an update conforms with the semantics employed by Golog and Flux.

-In practice, however, there are two obstacles towards employing the update approach from [Liu et al., 2006] in the context of agent programs.
-First, using the update procedures in the form described in [Liu et al., 2006] quickly leads to unmanageably large ABoxes.
+In practice, however, there are two obstacles towards employing the update approach from [17] in the context of agent programs.
+First, using the update procedures in the form described in [17] quickly leads to unmanageably large ABoxes.
 However, there is quite some room for optimizations since the updated ABoxes contain a lot of redundant information.
 The second problem is that the updated ABoxes are so-called Boolean ABoxes, which cannot be directly handled by traditional DL reasoners.
 The main contributions of this paper are, on the one hand, that we propose and evaluate different optimization approaches for computing more concise updated ABoxes.
 On the other hand, we compare different approaches for reasoning with Boolean ABoxes, among them one based on the DPLL(T) approach.